RSS

 - My personal choice of client is the latest version of Reeder.
 It makes RSS more enjoyable and 'lighter', ditching unread badges everywhere to chronological feeds that just remember where you're at.
 Per blog, or any other collection you want to make.
 It also supports other content types but I prefer to consume them other ways mostly.

 - I don't think she mentioned, you can also follow the RSS feed for any Substack.
-I'm somewhat surprised they do this given their business model, and maybe won't forever but right now it works great (although I don't know how well if it works for paid subscriptions, probably not well, it would need features like Passport for that).
+I'm somewhat surprised they do this given their business model, and maybe won't forever, but right now it works great for free sites.
+For paid stuff no one I'm aware of does this well, except Ben Thompson with Passport.

-I'd encourage you too to try RSS out.
-It's such a better way to consume content that is interesting and useful.
-I don't really use any of the other platforms anymore, the signal to noise ratio is so low and over time I found the most interesting people on Twitter or Threads or Bluesky write blogs, and it's often a richer, more thought through and information dense form of what they talk about.
-Much signal, such less noise.
+I'd encourage you to grab a copy of Reeder and try RSS out.
+It's such a calmer way to consume content that is interesting and useful.
+I try to avoid the other platforms these days.
+Sometimes I miss that sense of swimming in the stream of what is happening right now, but the signal to noise ratio is so low.
+Over time I've found the most interesting people on Twitter or Threads or Bluesky or Linkedin also write their own blogs, giving a richer, more thought through and information dense form of their ideas.
+More signal, less noise.